Research Project Title:

 Investigating New Optical Phase Change Materials

 "I want to use the SuperUROP to familiarize myself with the path that researchers follow to derive applications from theoretical knowledge.
-I learned about photonic materials in my 3.024 lab, and I saw their promise and their potential.
+I learned about photonic materials in my lab for 3.024 (Electronic, Optical, and Magnetic Properties of Materials), and I saw their promise and their potential.
 It will be an amazing learning opportunity to create a new photonic material from my understanding of the fundamentals and to expand on that along the way.
 I’m excited about the applications of the new material."